Kharacternyk/pacwall/README.rst

     * ``implicit`` (default: ``color='#dc322faa'``)

-      The attributes that are applied to implicitly (i.e. to satisfy some other package dependencies) installed packages (separated by commas).
+      The attributes that are applied to implicitly (i.e. to satisfy dependencies of some other packages) installed packages (separated by commas).

     * ``explicit`` (default: ``color='#268bd2aa'``)